 Apart from these major steps, here are a few more that can help refine and narrow down the choice of music for your ad campaigns:

-- Experimentation is the key to choosing the right music for an ad campaign.
+- Experiment: Experimentation is the key to choosing the right music for an ad campaign.
 So, before settling on a track or genre for your ad campaign, make sure to experiment by adding different kinds of music to your ad creative and see which works well with it.
 To make experimenting hassle-free & quick, you can try our creative intelligence platform that evaluates the music in advertisements within minutes – it dissects a piece of music into mood, emotions, genre, and instruments to give you an overall understanding of the music profile and compares it with your brand’s defined sound branding.

 Music Brings the Spotlight